 High Tech Industries

-Because Calvert County is a peninsula with limited transportation access and alternatives, it is unlikely to become a major manufacturing, transportation, or logistics hub.
+Because Calvert County is a peninsula with limited transportation access and alternatives, it is unlikely to become a major manufacturing, transportation or logistics hub.
 However, the county may be successful in attracting new economic industries such as software development or professional services jobs that produce ideas instead of physical goods.
 Many of these high-tech jobs can locate anywhere.
 There is also an upward trend of the workforce operating remotely coupled with an increased demand for remote employees and some employers moving away from traditional office settings.
 Thus, the quality of life and cost of living offered in Calvert County will be key decision points for employers and employees.
 These businesses and their employees depend upon secure high-speed and uninterrupted high-capacity internet connections.

 Commercial and Retail

 Residents frequently request food service/drinking places and clothing/clothing accessories as new businesses in the county.
 Growth in commercial and retail space should be targeted primarily toward Prince Frederick due to the synergy provided from existing merchants, its accessibility, centralized location and existing infrastructure.
-Digital Commerce 360, a leading media and research organization with over 20 years of ecommerce reporting, notes consumers spent $861.12 billion online with U.S. retailers in 2020, up 440 % from $598.02 billion in 2019.
-Online spending represented 21.3 % of total retail sales in 2020, compared with 15.8 % the year prior.
-It is likely these trends will not only continue but will accelerate in the years to come thus leading to a major shift in brick-and-mortar store sizes and the purchasing habits of consumers.
+Digital Commerce 360, a leading media and research organization with over 20 years of ecommerce reporting, notes consumers spent $861.12 billion online with U.S. retailers in 2020, up 44% from $598.02 billion in 2019.
+More recent data indicates a continuing upward trend in online sales, but it is leveling out.
+In 2023, consumers spent $1.1 trillion online with U.S. retailers, an increase of 9% over 2022.
+These trends will likely continue, leading to a major shift in brick-and-mortar store sizes and the purchasing habits of consumers.

 Recreation & Tourism

-Calvert County has many natural, cultural, recreational, and historical resources that draw residents and visitors to the county.
-The impact of the tourism industry on the county’s economy is significant.is In 2015 the tourism industry employed 2,071 workers in Calvert County.
-Total tourism tax receipts were $37.7 million.
-Calvert County’s 2015 visitor counts increased by 109,264 visitors, or 33.4 percent, over 2010.
-Total tourism industry sales increased from $125 million in 2010 to $146.8 million in 2015.
-However, there was less spending per visitor in 2015 than in 2010.
+Calvert County has many natural, cultural, recreational and historical resources that draw residents and visitors to the county.
+The impact of the tourism industry on the county’s economy is significant.
+Due to the pandemic, tourism had dropped off significantly and started to rebound in 2022.
+It appears that current economic trends from 2022 to 2023 for total tourism industry sales in Calvert County have declined by seven million dollars.
+This is likely due to economic trends of increasing inflation, resulting in a reduction of disposable income.
+In 2023, the tourism industry employed 1,591 workers in Calvert County.
+Total tourism tax receipts were $32.3 million.
+Between 2018 and 2023 tourism visitor volume decreased by 13%.

-Programs to increase these offerings include training for hospitality jobs, supporting research into local history and archaeology, creating festivals and locations to showcase local attractions, and appropriately balancing the need to protect residents’ quality of life with the demands of running tourist-oriented businesses on sites that may be distant from major roads and commercial centers.
+Programs to increase these offerings include training for hospitality jobs, supporting research into local history and archaeology, creating festivals and locations to showcase local attractions and appropriately balancing the need to protect residents’ quality of life with the demands of running tourist-oriented businesses on sites that may be distant from major roads and commercial centers.

 Key tourism attractions in and around Prince Frederick include the: